I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi--dxgk-monitor-interface-v2.md

 ## -description
-<p>The DXGK_MONITOR_INTERFACE_V2 structure, available beginning with Windows 7, contains pointers to functions that belong to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568433">Monitor Interface</a>, which is implemented by the video present network (VidPN) manager.</p>
+<p>The DXGK_MONITOR_INTERFACE_V2 structure, available beginning with Windows 7, contains pointers to functions that belong to the <a href="display.monitor_interface">Monitor Interface</a>, which is implemented by the video present network (VidPN) manager.</p>

 ## -syntax